The God in Wicca

 Bragi – God of music, poetry and the harp.
 The consort of Idunn.

-Freyr - God of Yule, fertility, protector of ships and sailing, sunshine, fair weather, growth, abundance, sex and kingship.
+Freyr - God of Yule, fertility, protector of ships and sailing, sunshine, fair weather, growth, abundance, sex, kingship and the Boar.
 Freyr fell in love with and married the Jotunn (giant or ettin) Gerda.

 Loki - God, trickster, shapeshifter, destruction, mischief, death and deceit.
 Loki is also the God of wildfire and heat.
 Father of Hel, the wolf Fenrir and the world serpent Jormungandr.